Netflix’s 4Q subscribers surge, long-time CEO passes baton

 The upturn in Netflix’s subscribers didn’t boost profits, largely because the strong dollar weighed on international results.
 The Los Gatos, California, company earned $55.3 million, or 12 cents per share, during the fourth quarter, a 91% decline from the same time in the prior year.
 Revenue rose 2% from the previous year to $7.85 billion, a modest gain that suggest some ongoing subscribers may have hopscotched from a more expensive plan to the lower priced ad-backed option.

 The earnings fell below the predictions of analysts who shape investors’ expectations.
 But investors appeared to be more focused on the subscriber gains that were far above projections.
-Netflix’s shares climbed 6% in extended trading to $335.01.
+Netflix’s shares climbed nearly 7% in extended trading to $337.60.
 The stock price has double from a five-year low of $162.71 reached last May, but is still far below its all-time high of nearly $701 in November 2021.

 Last year’s subscriber downturn, unprecedented since Netflix separated its streaming and DVD-by-mail services in 2011, prompted management to embrace advertising for the first time.
 The company is now preparing to crack down on the rampant sharing of passwords that has enabled an estimated 100 million people worldwide to watch popular shows such as “The Crown” and “Stranger Things” for free.